To be considered as a Peer Educator applicant, complete the below information (incomplete applications will not be considered.)

 - Selected applicants will be interviewed.

-The application deadline to participate in the Spring 2017 training program is Monday, November 28th at 5:00pm.
+The application deadline to participate in the August 2017 training program is Monday, May 8th at 5:00pm.
 Interviews will be held on an ongoing basis.

 Applicants must be able to attend all training sessions per their specified track.
 Once candidates in the Facilitator track have successfully completed the training program, they must co-facilitate a program in order to be certified to lead in-person programs.
 Upon successful completion of the training program and necessary certification, candidates will be invited to join the Peer Educator program.
 In order to volunteer as a Peer Educator, you must be a current student with a school affiliated with Columbia University.
 All volunteers must be in good disciplinary and academic standing with your school.
 A commitment for a minimum of two semesters (not necessarily consecutive) is expected of all volunteers.